STUDY JAPANESE ONLINE WITH NATIVES HERE

 List of 100 Japanese candies

-• Pinky - Small spicy candies;
+• Pinky - Small spicy bullets;

-• Bisuko - Classic Japanese biscuit;
+• Bisuko - Classic Japanese cookie;

-• Tohato Caramel Corn - Caramelized corn snack.
+• Tohato Caramel Corn - Caramelized corn snack;

 List of 100 Japanese candies